 Stage One Storms YES NO

 Are the individuals willing to meet and discuss facts?

-Is there a sense of optimis sm?
+Is there a sense of optimis

-Is there a cooperative spir it?
+Is there a cooperative spir

-Does a "live and let live" a ttitude typify the atmosphere?
+ttitude typify the atmosphere?

-Can participants discuss is ssues without involving personalities?
+ssues without involving personalities?

-Can the participants rema in in the present tense?
+Can the participants remain 3 1

-Is the language specific?
+Is the language specific? •

 Do solutions dominate the efforts?

 What else?

 Stage Two Storms YES NO

 Is there a potentially destr uctive competitive attitude?

-Is there an emphasis on w rinners and losers?
+Is there an emphasis on w inners and losers?

-Is it hard to talk about prof olems without including people?
+Is it hard to talk about prob plems without including people?

 Is the language in general ities?

 "They"

 Can you identify these "Everyone is"

 statements in their "You always (or never)"

 conversations?
 "He always (or never)"

 Is there a cautious nature when issues are discussed?

-Can you detect a "CYA" attitude among participants?
+- titude among participants?

 Does either party make an effort to "look good" or play a political game?

 Stage Three Storms YES NO

-Are attempts being made
+Are attempts being made to get rid of others?

 Is there an intention to hurt someone?

 Have obvious leaders or spokespersons emerged?

 Is there a choosing of sides?

 Has corporate good become identified with a set of special interests?

 Is there a sense of 'holy mission" on the part of certain participants?

-Is there a sense that things will never stop?
+Is there a sense that thing •

-Has there been a loss of middle ground allowing only "right or wrong", "either / or", or "totally black and white" options?
+Has there been a loss of middle ground allowing only "right or wrong", "either /

+or", or "totally black and white" options?
 WHAT ELSE?

-WHAT LEGE: